 You don't see any children with disabilities at your church.
 One in five families in the U.S. have at least one member with a disability.
 If you look around your church and don't think you have any special-needs families, you are missing out on 20% of the U.S. population.
 It's definitely time to learn more about special-needs ministry.

 Here at Key Ministry, we see it as our mission to help churches serve the families God blesses them with.
 If your church needs help caring for special-needs families, contact us.
 We can help you every step of the way (for free!).
-And if you're interested in financially support our ministry, learn more here!
+And if you're interested in financially supporting our ministry, learn more here!